carbon-language/carbon-lang/docs/design/README.md

 and starts with a letter.
 We intend to follow [Unicode's Annex 31](https://unicode.org/reports/tr31/) in selecting valid identifier characters, but a concrete set of valid characters has not been selected yet.

-The following names are reserved for internal Carbon implementation specifics, and to allow seamless interoperability with C++ codebases:

--   Names with a double underscore anywhere are reserved;
--   Names that begin with an underscore followed by an uppercase letter are reserved.
+Carbon reserves certain sets of names for C++ interoperability and internal implementation purposes.

 > References:
 >